MariaF7117/startup/my-appointment-app/README.md

 - Stores application data in MongoDB
 - Stores and retrieves credentials in MongoDB
 - Restricts application functionality based upon authentication

+## Implementation of Websocket
+The websocket demonstrates peer to peer communication using WebSocket.
+- Backend listens for WebSocket connection
+- Frontend makes WebSocket connection
+- Data sent over WebSocket connection
+- WebSocket data displayed in the application interface
+- All visible elements are working - Some of your application functionality has been mocked up in previous version of the startup.
+Your application should feel fully functional.